Skip to main content

 • Cron-based execution of dbt Cloud jobs that run on a predetermined cadence

-• Event-driven execution of dbt Cloud CI jobs triggered by pull requests to the dbt repo
+• Event-driven execution of dbt Cloud CI jobs triggered when a pull request is merged to the branch (merge jobs)

 • Event-driven execution of dbt Cloud jobs triggered by API